defcon250/log4jScanner/README.md

 If you prefer to test the internet facing target, then this test requires to be executed on a DMZ host, on which you can open desired port for scanner's return traffic from the target.
 I have used and tested on free tier AWS EC2 Kali Linux instance.

-If you prefer to test the intranet facing target, then you simply make sure that scanner-port is reachable to the target.
+If you prefer to test the intranet facing target, then you simply make sure that Scanner-Return-Traffic-Port is reachable to the target.

 [Example: ./log4jScanner.sh 192.168.1.100:443 1389]

 ## Prepare the Kali instance with the below mentioned packages.